openconfig/featureprofiles/feature/system/aaa/README.md

 ### SYS-3.1.1 User Configuration Test

 *   Create a user on the DUT with the following parameters:
+    ```yaml
+    system:
+    aaa:
+        authentication:
+        users:
+            - user:
+            config:
-    *   username: testuser
+                username: "testuser"
-    *   password: password
+                password: "password"
-    *   password-type: MD5
-    *   role: admin
+                role: SYSTEM_ROLE_ADMIN
+    ```
 *   Verification:
-    *   Confirm the successful creation of the "testuser" account with the specified parameters.
+    *   Get  the device configuration via gNMI and verify the successful creation of the "testuser" account with the specified parameters.
-    *   Validate that the password is encrypted using MD5.

 ### SYS-3.1.2 TACACS+ Server Configuration Test